sowndhar1086/Library-Management/README.md

 # Library-Management

-List of books and filter the books
+A simple library Management System

 Tools used in Project:
 1. VS Code
 2.Live Server

 Testing is done in localhost(Chrome Browser).